India and the rest of the world are going through challenging times.

-So far only Multi National Companies (MNCs) with their vast resources, know-how and the right connections have been the major beneficiaries of this phenomenal growth in India.
+So far only Multi-National Companies (MNCs) with their vast resources, know-how and the right connections have been the major beneficiaries of this phenomenal growth in India.
 Small and Medium Enterprises (SMEs) and Entrepreneurs are just becoming aware of the growth story of India.

 A simple analysis, taking into account the increasing population (See side box), growing consumption and the shrinking agricultural land, shows that there is a very lucrative market for US companies with products or technologies in the following areas:

-- Home based: home decor products, kitchenware essentials, bed and bath, etc.
+- Home-based: home decor products, kitchenware essentials, bed, and bath, etc.

 - Healthcare: diagnostics and testing, medical equipment, health supplements, clean air and water products, etc.

 - Education: medical/nursing, 'train the teacher' programs, automotive mechanics, medical technicians, advanced courses in the upcoming fields of genetics and nanotechnologies.

 - Consultancy Services: engineering, business development, product development, security analysis, etc.

-- Infrastructure: waste management, solar and wind technologies, temperature controlled warehouses, air and noise pollution control technologies, towing trucks, and automated parking lot equipment.
+- Infrastructure: waste management, solar and wind technologies, temperature-controlled warehouses, air, and noise pollution control technologies, towing trucks, and automated parking lot equipment.

-Similar business prospects abound in other sectors such as home land security, media & entertainment, hotel/motel, financial investment services, etc.
+Similar business prospects abound in other sectors such as homeland security, media & entertainment, hotel/motel, financial investment services, etc.

 One of the business formats that is rapidly gaining acceptance is "Franchising".
-While legal infrastructure and ecosystem are in place in India, one must do a thorough research, and due diligence of the potential Franchisee and create binding agreements covering all important aspects of the Franchising before making any investments.
-One must also understand business norms of India and seek professional help in navigating the paper trail, IP protection, and Tax implications etc. before undertaking partnership agreements with the Franchisee.
-Top sectors with franchising opportunities are Education and Healthcare due to a huge mismatch between supply and demand now and in the coming years.
-You may want to take advantage of the fact that US Commercial Service (Dept. of Commerce) regularly takes Trade Missions of US Franchisors to India.
+While legal infrastructure and ecosystem are in place in India, one must do thorough research, and due diligence of the potential Franchisee and create binding agreements covering all important aspects of the Franchising before making any investments.
+One must also understand the business norms of India and seek professional help in navigating the paper trail, IP protection, and Tax implications, etc. before undertaking partnership agreements with the Franchisee.
+The top sectors with franchising opportunities are Education and Healthcare due to a huge mismatch between supply and demand now and in the coming years.
+Another popular model is the Public-Private Partnership (PPP) with the Government of India through a tender process.

-- Indians have a very favorable view (76%) of the US according to a Global Attitudes Survey.
+All of the above present a historic opportunity for SMEs and Entrepreneurs in the US to expand beyond borders to India.
+US companies with the right know-how are most preferred by Indian companies mainly for the reason that Indians have a very favorable view of the US according to a Global Attitudes Survey.
 Indian Government officials make regular visits to the US to meet with the industry experts and to promote business and trade opportunities.